 The Health and Safety Executive (HSE) recently issued guidance on when Covid-19-related incidences must be reported by employers under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 Reporting now should happen when:

-- An unintended incident at work has led to someone's possible or actual exposure to coronavirus.
-This must be reported as a dangerous occurrence.
+- an accident or incident at work has, or could have, led to the release or escape of coronavirus (SARS-CoV-2).
+This must be reported as a dangerous occurrence

 What should I do if I experience skin issues from wearing PPE?